BeyondSpring

 Technology Platform

-Centered on plinabulin, a selective immunomodulating microtubule-binding agent (SIMBA) with a dual mechanism of action for bone marrow protection and immune system activation.
+Centered on plinabulin, a selective immunomodulating microtubule-binding agent (SIMBA) with a dual mechanism: activating GEF-H1 to promote immune response (dendritic cell/T-cell activation) and bone marrow protection (G-CSF release).

 | Plinabulin + Pegfilgrastim | Chemotherapy-induced Neutropenia | Phase 2 |